kottenator/unity-grooveshark-webapp/README.md

 Unity Grooveshark web-app
 =========================

-Ubuntu Unity web-app for new Grooveshark.
+Ubuntu Unity web-app for Grooveshark.

+**Unfortunately, Grooveshark has been closed on April 30, 2015, so my app doesn't work anymore.**

 Intro
 -----